-5.5 Funding
+5.7 Funding

-To compensate for direct impacts on habitat for California tiger salamander, Crotch's bumble bee, and San Joaquin kit fox, the Applicant will purchase a turnkey mitigation property within the same Conservation Zone as the Project site (Conservation Zone 10) as described in Appendix C. Prior to the purchase of this mitigation property, the Applicant would obtain approval from CEC staff, in coordination with CDFW, to ensure the mitigation lands are appropriate to compensate for the impacts of the Project.
+To compensate for direct impacts on habitat for California tiger salamander, Crotch's bumble bee, San Joaquin kit fox and western burrowing owl, the Applicant will purchase a turnkey mitigation property within the same Conservation Zone as the Project site (Conservation Zone 10) as described in Appendix C. The Applicant will ensure a long-term conservation plan is implemented with the turnkey mitigation property which will consist of a conservation easement, an endowment and a long term management plan along with a mitigation agreement that will be submitted for approval during coordination with CDFW and USFWS.
+Prior to the purchase of this mitigation property, the Applicant would obtain approval from CEC staff, in coordination with CDFW, to ensure the mitigation lands are appropriate to compensate for the impacts of the Project.
+All necessary requirements to acquire the proposed mitigation property will be completed prior to ground disturbance and this process has already been initiated.
+Prior to the purchase of this mitigation property, the Applicant would obtain approval from CEC staff, in coordination with CDFW, to ensure the mitigation lands are appropriate to compensate for the impacts of the Project.
 The Applicant does not plan to provide alternate financial assurances to cover the cost of mitigation.
+The Security shall be in the form of an irrevocable letter of credit or another form of Security approved in advance in writing by CDFW's Office of the General Counsel.

-Table 7 provides the proposed mitigation ratios and acreages for each species.
+Table 8 provides the proposed mitigation ratios and acreages for each species.
 EACCS Mitigation Scoring sheets are provided in Appendix D.

 Permanent Impacts

 Species Impact (acres) Ratio Mitigation (acres)

 California tiger salamander 60.7 3:1 182.1

 Crotch's bumble bee 60.7 3:1 182.1

-San Joaquin kit fox 60.7 3:1 182.1

-Table 7.
+Table 8.
 Proposed Compensatory Mitigation for Listed Species